-These Healthy Whole Wheat Avocado Chocolate Chip Cookies are so soft and chewy you will never believe they are butter free and better for you!
+These Healthy Avocado Cookies with Chocolate Chips are so soft and chewy you’ll never believe they are butter free and better for you!

 Everything is just better with avocados.